abel-bezabih/auto-annotated-portfolio/content/pages/blog/post-five.md

 ---
 type: PostLayout
-title: AI are so hot right now
+title: "\U0001F525 AI: So Hot Right Now! \U0001F525"
 colors: colors-a
 date: '2024-05-02'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image5.jpg